 When couples who are geographically close fight, hurt feelings and anger can easily be pushed aside with flowers or being physically intimate.

 Note that we said ‘pushed aside’ and not ‘resolved’.
-These gestures may feel good in the moment, they never address the root of the original issue.
+These gestures may feel good in the moment, but they never address the root of the original issue.

 The only real option long distance couples have is to actually talk about the problem.
 You need to be able to express how you feel, listen to how they feel, and come up with a plan to handle those types of situations verbally in the future.

-Without quick fixes or distractions, you’re left to face the problem head-on and work together to come up with a long term solution, which helps sharpen your conflict resolution skills.
+Without quick fixes or distractions, you’re left to face the problem head-on and work together to come up with a long-term solution, which helps sharpen your conflict resolution skills.

 Having the ability to successfully resolve conflict will inevitably help you with stubborn coworkers and navigating family dinners, it will also strengthen your relationship by reducing resentment, learning how to set boundaries, and helping you both be solution-oriented.

 15. Learning to Live in the Moment

 With so much time spent apart, every moment you have with your partner becomes special and in a long distance relationship, you want to take advantage of every second you have together.